 - At the top is the summary containing information such as student name, number of submitted files, late submission information, whether late submission was approved and problem status.

 - The next section list all submitted files.
 You can view/download files here and also download all of them as a zip file.

 - The Marks section is next.
 In this area will be a list of all the items to mark along with a field to add the mark.
 This field is updated immediately when you press tab or click outside it.
 Also displayed is the approval status and a delete button (only available if not yet approved).
 If more than one tutor are marking an submission (only for some courses) any marks added by other tutors will also be displayed here, they can be distinguished from yours by the username in the tutor column.

 - The next section is for Comments.
-Existing comments are listed first and underneath that is a text area followed by a 'Add comment' button.
-New comments are only added after pressing this button.
-There is also an option to flag a comment as an 'admin' comment.
-These are intended to send messages to lecturers concerning the submission and are not displayed to students.
+Existing comments are listed first and underneath that there are blue areas where new comments can be added.
+There will be a separate comment add area for each question that have not been answered yet, as well as a 'General comment' area.
+(There will always be an empty 'General comment' area, even after adding a general comment.
+This allows you to add more than one of these comments).
 Existing comments can be edited (only if not yet approved) by clicking on the pencil icon at the bottom.
 The comment will update immediately when you press tab or click outside this area.

 - The last section will display the Marking guide if available.
 It can be displayed as a popup dialog to keep open next to the Marks or Comments section.

 - After you have marked all items (see 3 above) and added comments (see 4 above) required by the Marking guide, complete the marking by clicking on the 'Complete marking' button in the Summary section.
 Complete marking will only be successful if you have marked all the items and added the required comments.
 Next to this button is also a 'Give back' button.
 This will 'unassign' you from the submission so that another tutor can complete the marking.